 Before you file roof damage insurance claims, you may be surprised to hear that having a roofing system inspection from a roofing company can aid you!
 At SimpliRoofing, we offer residential roof insurance claims assistance, which will make the roofing claims process a whole lot easier.

-- First, we ask that you provide us with a copy of your insurance adjusters summary report, so we can review the scope of work and check all measurements to ensure all damage is fairly evaluated and reported accurately
+- First, we ask that you provide us with a copy of your insurance adjusters summary report.
+This way, we can review the scope of work and measurements to ensure all damage is fairly evaluated and reported accurately

 - Second, we match our contract to the work specified in the insurance adjuster’s summary report, including any supplements that may need to be added if the insurance adjuster missed something.